PDAR-workshop/workshop/index.md

 #### Workshop history

 This workshop will follow on from a range of previous workshops on related topics.
-The organisers previously co-chaired the workshop on [Parallel Constraint Reasoning 2017](http://pcr17.inf.usi.ch) and the workshop on [Parallel Logical Reasoning 2018](https://antonwijs.wixsite.com/plr2018).
+Some of the organisers previously co-chaired the workshop on [Parallel Constraint Reasoning 2017](http://pcr17.inf.usi.ch) and the workshop on [Parallel Logical Reasoning 2018](https://antonwijs.wixsite.com/plr2018).